Continuing Professional Development

 4. Communication and Leadership

-• Communication and leadership learning is related to advancing a registrant’s professional abilities including leadership, communication, team-building, management and other nontechnical knowledge and skills.
+• Communication and leadership learning is related to advancing a registrant’s professional abilities including leadership, communication, team building, management and other nontechnical knowledge and skills.

 Each registrant must identify the best mix of learning to fit their specific roles and responsibilities to maintain competency and meet their professional obligations.